 Dr. Sion Kim Harris from the AYAH-RN was interviewed in a recent article from the New York Times, which explores the correlation between increased use of electronic devices (e.g., smartphones, tablets) and the decline of drug use among American teens.
 Read it here!

-The Adolescent and Young Adult Health National Resource Center (AYAH-NRC) held a workshop at the SAHM 2017 Annual Meeting— “Cultivating Connections: The Importance of Relationships in Adolescent and Young Adult Health.”
-AYAH-NRC Workshop, March 8, 2017, “Why Aren’t AYAs Going to Well-Care?
-Challenges and Improving Receipt of Preventive Services.”
-The Center is…
+The Adolescent and Young Adult Health National Resource Center (AYAH-NRC), in partnership with the Adolescent and Young Adult Health National Research Network (AYAH-RN), held a workshop at the SAHM 2017 Annual Meeting— “Cultivating Connections: The Importance of Relationships in Adolescent and Young Adult Health.”
+AYAH-NRC Workshop, March 8, 2017, “Why Aren’t AYAs Going to Well-Care?…

 This review paper, entitled Adolescent and Young Adult Health in the United States in the Past Decade: Little Improvement and Young Adults Remain Worse Off Than Adolescents, was published by researchers at the National Adolescent and Young Adult Health Information Center (NAHIC).
 The paper has two aims: (1) to examine trends in key indicators in outcomes,…